OpenDiablo2/OpenDiablo2/README.md

 ALL OTHER TRADEMARKS ARE THE PROPERTY OF THEIR RESPECTIVE OWNERS.

+## Building
+To build this engine, you simply need to have [Microsoft Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) installed with C#/Windows support.
+Although we currently do not support building in Linux with MonoDevelop, we would like to begin adding support for Linux and Mac in the very near future.

 ## Running
 When running via VisualStudio, go to the debug tab and specify the following command line options:

 `-p "C:\Program Files (x86)\Diablo II"`

 Substitute the path with wherever you have installed Diablo 2 and its expansions.

+## Contributing
+If you find something you'd like to fix thats obviously broken, create a branch, commit your code, and submit a pull request.
+If it's a new or missing feature you'd like to see, add an issue, and be descriptive!

+If you'd like to help out and are not quite sure how, you can look through any open issues and tasks.